-With so many loan options available these days, it’s important to find the one that’s right for you.
+With so many loan options available these days, it’s crucial to find the loan that’s right for you.
 Some of them may sound familiar: FHA, Rural Development, Montana Board of Housing, Conventional Loan… The list goes on.

 The best strategy is to meet with an Altana loan officer and learn about the home loan process before you start looking for a house.

-Lenders size up loan applicants on whether or not they are good credit risks.
+Lenders size up loan applicants on whether or not they are reasonable credit risks.
 In other words, will an applicant fulfill a debt obligation or fall behind on payments and eventually default?
-Factors that can derail a mortgage application include a debt-to-income ratio above 35%, less than two years of employment history, nonpayment of bills, and application to purchase property that’s depreciating in value.
+Factors that can derail a mortgage application include a debt-to-income ratio above 35%, less than two years of employment history, nonpayment of bills, and request to purchase property that’s depreciating.

 These “Three C’s” are the traditional acid test for creditworthiness: